Russel88/DAtest/README.md

     plot(mytest, sort = "AUC")

 Plot the p-value distributions.
-They should preferably be unifrom between 0 and 1
+Raw p-values should have a uniform (flat) distribution between 0 and 1.
+If adj = TRUE, adjusted p-values will be plotted, and there should not be any below 0.05 (assuming an alpha = 0.05).

     plot(mytest, p = TRUE)

-See ?plot.DA for details

 **Print the output:**